SonishviliTornike/-S50-Final-project/README.md

 ## API Keys

-Ensure possession of valid API keys for both the IPQualityScore and RapidAPI services.
+Ensure possession of valid API keys for both the Phishing Url Risk API and RapidAPI services.
 Update the key and X-RapidAPI-Key variables in the script with your respective API keys to facilitate seamless functionality.

 ## Disclaimer